 Advice to Management

-I applied through a recruiter.
+I applied through an employee referral.
 The process took 4 days.
 I interviewed at InsideSales.Com (Provo, UT) in November 2017.

 I felt that the two gentlemen that interviewed me didn't ask very well thought out questions.
 I wasn't able to highlight anything I've accomplished, or any of my strong characteristics.
 They asked basic interview questions only relating to my experience.
 They were dull, and didn't ask me to highlight my attributes.
 I'm not sure if this is typical of Insidesales.com, but I was not impressed.